jecis-repos/tv3_majasdarbs/README.md

-To create docker containers, use this command:
+To create wordpress docker containers, use this command:

 docker-compose up -d